OpenDSA/OpenDSA/Doc/source/Configuration.rst

 Please see the comment at the beginning of configure.py for more information about how the script works.
 Keeping the information in the script itself ensures the script is well-documented and makes it easier to maintain the documentation.

+* Only the modules listed in the configuration file will be included.
+To remove a module from the book, simply remove the module object from the configuration file.
+* To remove an exercise from a module, set the "remove" attribute to true.
+Exercises that do not appear in the configuration file will still be included in the book using the default configuration options.
+During configuration, a list will be printed of any exercises which were encountered in the modules but not present in the configuration file.

 Future Features
 ===============